 Richter Scholars Research Fellowship

-The Richter Scholars Research Fellowship (RSRF) Program enables undergraduate and graduate students in APU’s College of Liberal Arts and Sciences (CLAS) to pursue independent research projects in conjunction with a faculty sponsor.
-APU is one of 12 institutions to be awarded funding for a Richter Scholars Program.
-The RSRF is generously funded by the Paul K. Richter Memorial Fund, Bank of America, N.A., Trustee.
+The Richter Scholars Research Fellowship (RSRF) program enables APU undergraduate and graduate students to pursue independent research projects in conjunction with a faculty sponsor.
+APU is one of only 12 institutions to be awarded funding for a Richter Scholars program, and the RSRF is generously funded by the Paul K. Richter Memorial Fund, Bank of America, N.A., Trustee.

-Students must complete projects before they graduate; funding is for research that has not yet been conducted.
-Funds may not be used to reimburse students for already-conducted research projects.
+Students must complete projects before they graduate, and funding is for research that has not yet been conducted—funding cannot be used to reimburse students for already-conducted research projects.

-The applicant’s cumulative GPA at Azusa Pacific must be at least 3.0.
-However, in exceptional cases, a faculty sponsor may submit a justification for an applicant who does not meet the minimum GPA requirement.
+The applicant’s cumulative GPA at Azusa Pacific must be at least 3.0, but in exceptional cases a faculty sponsor may submit a justification for an applicant who does not meet the minimum GPA requirement.

 The student is solely responsible for the design and execution of the project.
-The faculty sponsor will be actively involved in reviewing the student’s Richter Fellows application before approving it and will monitor the student's progress if a scholarship is awarded.
-However, the project must be student-driven and initiated.
+The faculty sponsor is actively involved in reviewing the student’s Richter Fellows application before approving it, and will monitor the student’s progress if a scholarship is awarded, but the project must be student-driven and -initiated.

 Application Key Dates